Story by: Kim Huston on December 27, 2019

-If you’re pregnant, you may be thinking of working with a doula or a midwife.
+If you’re pregnant, you may be weighing the differences of a birth doula versus a midwife.
 You may think that the roles are interchangeable, but the roles they play in the delivery room are very different.
-What does a doula do versus a midwife?

 A midwife is a trained medical professional who helps women before, during and after pregnancy.
-Midwives can deliver babies and provide gynecological care.
-Norton Healthcare employs only certified nurse midwives (CNMs).
+Midwives can assist with birth and deliver babies and provide gynecological care.
+Norton Healthcare midwives all have certified nurse midwife accreditation.
 These are advanced practice registered nurses (APRNs) trained through an accredited nurse midwifery program.
 All CNMs must hold a license in the state they practice, usually through their state board of nursing.
 They also must complete continuing education requirements to maintain a license and CNM designation.
 There are other types of midwives who are not nurses and are not clinically trained, and it is important to check with your provider.

-Midwives can provide care at any phase of life before and after a pregnancy, much like an OB/GYN.
+Midwives can provide care at any phase of life before pregnancy and after, including during childbirth, much like an OB/GYN.
 They can:

 Midwives care for women with low risk of complications during their pregnancy.
 A midwife may refer you to an OB/GYN should complications arise during your pregnancy.